-- In dealing with a disciplinary matter under this Division an (1) employing authority - must proceed with as little formality and technicality as this Division, the Commissioner's instructions and the circumstances of the matter permit; and - is not bound by the rules of evidence; and (b) - may, subject to this Division and the Commissioner's instructions, determine the procedure to be followed. - Even though an employing authority decides to act under (2) section 81(1)(a), the employing authority may, at any stage of the process, decide instead that it is appropriate - to take improvement action with respect to the employee; or - that no further action be taken. (b)
+- (1) In dealing with a disciplinary matter under this Division an employing authority - (a) must proceed with as little formality and technicality as this Division, the Commissioner's instructions and the circumstances of the matter permit; and - (b) is not bound by the rules of evidence; and - (c) may, subject to this Division and the Commissioner's instructions, determine the procedure to be followed. - (2) Even though an employing authority decides to act under section 81(1)(a), the employing authority may, at any stage of the process, decide instead that it is appropriate - (a) to take improvement action with respect to the employee; or

-- Subject to subsection (4) and section 89, after dealing with a (3) matter as a disciplinary matter under this Division - if the employing authority finds that the employee has committed a section 94 breach of discipline, the employing authority must take disciplinary action by dismissing the employee; and - if the employing authority finds that the employee has (b) committed a breach of discipline that is not a section 94 breach of discipline, the employing authority must decide - - (i) to take disciplinary action, or both disciplinary action and improvement action, with respect to the employee; or - (ii) to take improvement action with respect to the employee; or - that no further action is to be taken. (iii) - (4) The Minister - is bound by any finding in a report submitted as directed under section 81(2); and - must, when making a decision under subsection (3)(b), (b) have regard to, but is not bound by, a recommendation submitted as directed under section 81(2).
+- (b) that no further action be taken. - (3) Subject to subsection (4) and section 89, after dealing with a matter as a disciplinary matter under this Division - (a) if the employing authority finds that the employee has committed a section 94 breach of discipline, the employing authority must take disciplinary action by dismissing the employee; and - (b) if the employing authority finds that the employee has committed a breach of discipline that is not a section 94 breach of discipline, the employing authority must decide - (i) to take disciplinary action, or both disciplinary action and improvement action, with respect to the employee; or - (ii) to take improvement action with respect to the employee; or - (iii) that no further action is to be taken. - (4) The Minister - (a) is bound by any finding in a report submitted as directed under section 81(2); and - (b) must, when making a decision under subsection (3)(b), have regard to, but is not bound by, a recommendation submitted as directed under section 81(2).

-- 82. Suspending employee pending decision on breach of discipline or criminal charge - If- (1) - (a) an employing authority has decided to act under section 81(1)(a) in relation to an employee; or an employee is charged with having committed a serious offence, the employing authority may, in accordance with the Commissioner's instructions, suspend the employee on full pay, partial pay or without pay.
+82. Suspending employee pending decision on breach of discipline or criminal charge

+- (1) If- - (a) an employing authority has decided to act under section 81(1)(a) in relation to an employee; or the employing authority may, in accordance with the Commissioner's instructions, suspend the employee on full pay, partial pay or without pay.